absinthe0223/guide/Operating-Model/Working-Together.md

 We recognize that for the company to achieve its goals, we need to be productive, efficient, and resilient.
 It is easier to fill time with any work than to prioritize work.
 One hour of focused labor on a core competency is better than two hours of distracted work that is misaligned with our current strategies.

 We agree to work as much as we can and feel inspired to do, but not so much that it erodes our ability to maintain pace, or depletes our lives outside of work.
-As a general number to aim for, we use 40 \(full\) hours a week.
+As a general number to aim for, we use 35 (full) hours a week.

 Managing time is a skill; especially when working remotely, it is difficult to not work too much or too little.
 We have to hold ourselves and each other accountable to find our balance.